chef/chef-web-docs/layouts/shortcodes/packages_install_script_run_windows.md

-On Microsoft Windows systems the Chef Software Install script is invoked using Windows PowerShell:
+On Microsoft Windows systems, invoke the Chef Software Install script using Windows PowerShell:

 ``` none